deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 ***The Builder Alpha-of-Alphas***

-Waste was one thing; Jettisoning of dead weight was another.
+Waste was one thing; jettisoning of dead weight was another.
 A resource that endangered other resources was the functional opposite of an asset, and for the time being there was a ruthless calculus at play across the entire Swarm-of-Swarms.

 To whit: The strong ate, and the weak starved.